grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 #### Map server administrator role

-In the following example user will be granted Grafana server administrator role.
+In the following example, the user is granted the Grafana server administrator role.

 Payload: